softwarecrash/Solar2MQTT/README.md

 - Modified to work with platformio - not complete but compile withour error

 # Known Bugs:
-- first AP mode timeout too fast
+- first AP mode timeout too fast, downt know why daromer2 wrote this - > workaround put your wifi settings in the code
-- SSID with spaces not working for setup mode
+- SSID with spaces not working for setup mode -> workaround put your wifi settings in the code

 # InverterOfThings Logger (FORK->FORK and total rebuild)
 ESP8266 based WiFi interface for Voltronic Axpert MppSolar PIP inverters